Aston Martin V8 Series II Sports Saloon (Manual!)

 The Aston Martin V8 was sold new through HWM Motors of Walton-on-Thames to its first owner and subsequently resold by them to the immediately preceding owner.
 In 1990 the V8 was bought by Paul Stephen Hamlett, who owned the car before selling her to Noble House.

 From a MOT test certificate, it appears that on May 8th 1985 the mileage was 53.867.
 At this moment, 2020, the mileage is 56.619.
 Already at the end of the Eighties the V8 was dry stored and hardly ever used by Mr. Hamlett.
 After purchase by Noble House in 2015, the V8 was dry stored again.

-Recently Noble House took the V8 out of storage to carry out a technical inspection.
+Noble House took the V8 out of storage to carry out a technical inspection.
 The engine of the Aston Martin runs very well, the oil pressure is excellent when the engine is warm.
 A compression test shows excellent results on all cylinders.
 Noble House has started recommissioning work on the brake system, exhaust, fuel system, clutch, differential, steering rack, shock absorbers and so on.
 In the near future we will start with bodywork repairs and paintwork.
 Please contact us for further information on the status of these improvements included in the sales price!